isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_XDP.md

 [^3]: MTU limit is loaded from firmware.
 [^4]: MTU limit is determined by slave devices.

+### VLAN Offload

+When VLAN hardware offload is enabled on the NIC, the NIC driver performs outermost VLAN header stripping and insertion.
+VLAN stripping at the driver level means that some XDP program that intercepts a VLAN-tagged packet at ingress will see the packet's Ethernet header without any VLAN.

+Why does it happen like this, and why can we still see VLAN headers in the `tcpdump` on the "allowed" traffic?
+Roughly speaking, when packet data is pre-processed at the low hardware level, the driver code at first cuts out the VLAN from the Ethernet part and stores it in a separate `vlan` field in its `receive descriptor` structure.
+Then, a few steps later, some XDP program is run on the packet.
+When it is finished and it's clear that the packet will not be dropped, the driver writes the VLAN from the corresponding `receive descriptor` to the dedicated fields (`vlan_proto` and `vlan_tci`) in the allocated socket buffer.
+Thus, VLAN is preserved separately from the packet data in the socket buffer structure while it travels further in the stack.
+We can observe it in the `tcpdump` but not at XDP level.

+VLAN offloads can be checked with the command `ethtool -k <dev_name> | grep vlan-offload`.
+To see VLAN header in the XDP program, we either need to disable VLAN offloads via `ethtool -K <dev_name> rxvlan off txvlan off`, or we could use [`bpf_xdp_metadata_rx_vlan_tag`](../kfuncs/bpf_xdp_metadata_rx_vlan_tag.md) kernel function, which is supported by some recent drivers.

 ## Helper functions

 Not all helper functions are available in all program types.
 These are the helper calls available for XDP programs: